Pooventhiran/SoftCovery/README.md

 #### Note

 The Watson application should receive at least one call in two months.
-Otherwise, the instance will be disabled and you have to create a new instance for discovery learning.
+Otherwise, the instance will be disabled and you will have to create a new instance for discovery learning.

 [//]: # (Link definitions)